Professional Doctorate in Engineering

-The Professional Doctorate in Engineering (PDEng) is a Dutch degree awarded to graduates of a Technological Designer (engineering) program that develop their students' capabilities to work within a professional context.
+The Engineering Doctorate (EngD, previously Professional Doctorate in Engineering or PDEng) is a Dutch degree awarded to graduates of a Technological Designer (engineering) program that develop their students' capabilities to work within a professional context.
 These programs focus on applied techniques and design, in their respective engineering fields.
-The technological PDEng designer programs were initiated at the request of the Dutch high-tech industry.
+The technological EngD designer programs were initiated at the request of the Dutch high-tech industry.
 High-tech companies need professionals who can design and develop complex new products and processes and offer innovative solutions.
 All programs work closely together with high-tech industry, offering trainees the opportunity to participate in large-scale, interdisciplinary design projects.
-With this cooperation, PDEng programs provide trainees a valuable network of contacts in industry.
+With this cooperation, EngD programs provide trainees a valuable network of contacts in industry.
 Each program covers a different technological field, for example managing complex architectural construction projects, designing mechanisms for user interfaces for consumer products or developing high-tech software systems for software-intensive systems.
-Participation in a program that awards the abbreviation PDEng requires at least a Master's degree in a related field.
+Participation in a program that awards the abbreviation EngD requires either a Master's degree in a related field or an accredited B.Sc. degree (at least three years and 180 ECTS) in computer science (or a strongly related scientific or engineering discipline) combined with min.
+5 years of relevant academic work experience.

-PDEng degrees can be obtained at three technical Universities in the Netherlands, Delft University of Technology, Eindhoven University of Technology, and University of Twente.
+PDEng degrees can be obtained at four technical Universities in the Netherlands, Delft University of Technology, Eindhoven University of Technology, University of Twente, and Wageningen University & Research.
 Between these universities interscholastic cooperation programs exist like the 4TU Federation and its Stan Ackermans Institute.

-The title PDEng is equivalent to the Doctor of Engineering (EngD), and as of 1 September 2022, the PDEng title in The Netherlands was renamed to EngD.
+The title PDEng is regarded as equivalent to the Engineering Doctorate (EngD), and as of 1 September 2022, the PDEng title in the Netherlands has been renamed to EngD.